your Survey Results are in:

 If you were to write your list of tags and clarifications as you were considering each of the items detailed above, you will be able to create some ‘edges’.

-By ‘edges’, I mean descriptions that advise what you have and haven’t covered in your pricing.
+By ‘edges’, We mean descriptions that advise what you have and haven’t covered in your pricing.

 Sometimes it will be items that you have allowed a provisional sum for because you don’t know what you will find, or it could be sum’s that have been allowed for items yet to be chosen.

 Make sure you also include the tags and clarifications of your sub trade pricing here!